wavexx/python-bond/README.rst

 * Unfortunately, you cannot catch "fatal errors" in PHP.
 If the evaluated code triggers a "fatal error" it will terminate the bond without appeal.
-A common example of "fatal error" in PHP is an "undefined variable/function".
+A common example of "fatal error" in PHP is attempting to use an undefined variable or function (which could happen while prototyping).

 Perl